 - BBQ dinner

-- Light breakfast of tea/coffee/biscuits/breakfast bars & dates
+- cooked breakfast of pancakes/eggy toast/sausages/ tea/coffee/biscuits/breakfast bars & dates

 Water and snacks during the trip

 What to wear

 We are heading deep into the desert so wear comfortable clothes.
 We suggest lightweight knee length shorts or trousers and loose fitting t-shirts or a shirt.
 A wide brimmed hat can be useful when outdoors.